63 coronavirus cases and one death in Iredell County; North Carolina reports 3,908 cases and 74 deaths

-The number of coronavirus cases has increased to 63 in Iredell County as of Friday morning, according to the North Carolina Department of Health and Human Services.
+The number of coronavirus cases has increased to 63 in Iredell County as of Friday morning, the North Carolina Department of Health and Human Services reported.
 The state has also reported one death in the county.

 The Iredell County Health Department had reported 62 cases and one death in the county as of Thursday.